Emergence of the Partial Trace from Classical Probability Theory: Discussion

 Finally, the probabilistic viewpoint adopted here complements other foundational approaches that attempt to derive aspects of quantum mechanics from information-theoretic or probabilistic principles.
 For instance, Benavoli \emph{et al.} have shown that the formalism of quantum mechanics can be interpreted as a generalization of Bayesian probability theory to the space of Hermitian matrices, where operations such as measurement, marginalization, and independence correspond to probabilistic rules in this generalized framework \cite{key-10}.
 While that approach provides a broad probabilistic reinterpretation of quantum mechanics, it does not explicitly address the derivation of the partial trace from the requirement of consistency between the Born rule and classical marginalization.
 In \cite{key-10} the partial trace is interpreted as the counterpart of classical marginalization in the space of density operators.
-In contrast, the present work provides an intuitive and pedagogical derivation of the partial trace based on elementary concepts of classical probability theory and quantum mechanics.
-From this standpoint, the partial trace naturally emerges as the operation that preserves the probabilistic consistency of subsystems within the tensor-product structure of quantum theory.
+In contrast, the present work shows that the standard expression of the partial trace follows directly from imposing the classical marginalization principle on the probabilities assigned by the Born rule.
+From this standpoint, the partial trace naturally emerges as the quantum counterpart of classical marginalization, preserving the probabilistic consistency of subsystems within the tensor-product structure of quantum theory.